sirikothe/gotextfsm/README.md

 * Attempts to be 100% compatible with textfsm original textfsm implementation (See differences section)
 * Very nimble code with zero external dependencies on any other libraries.
-* Well tested (> 97% code coverage)
+* Well tested (~ 97% code coverage) *>1740 Test cases executed!!!*
     * All test cases of python's implementation are ported and executed
     * More test cases added as well to test corner cases
-* [TODO] All the test cases of ntc-templates are executed.
+* All the test cases of ntc-templates are executed.
-(https://github.com/networktocode/ntc-templates)
-* [TODO] All the templates of ntc-templates are parsed to make sure there are no errors thrown for valid textfsm templates.
+	* Out of 1578 test cases of ntc-templates, 28 of them are failing (All of them due to reasons listed in `Caveats` Section) (https://github.com/networktocode/ntc-templates)

 ## Differences with Python's implementation
 Following are the differences between this implementation of TextFSM and original implementation of Python: